folio-org/mod-invoice/README.md

 ### Integration

+## Interaction with Kafka

+There are several properties that should be set for modules that interact with Kafka: **KAFKA_HOST, KAFKA_PORT, OKAPI_URL, ENV**(unique env ID).
+After setup, it is good to check logs in all related modules for errors.
+Data import consumers and producers work in separate verticles that are set up in RMB's InitAPI for each module.
+That would be the first place to check deploy/install logs.

+**Environment variables** that can be adjusted for this module and default values:
+* "_mod.invoice.kafka.DataImportConsumerVerticle.instancesNumber_": 1
+* "_mod.invoice.kafka.DataImportConsumer.loadLimit_": 5
+* "*mod.invoice.kafka.DataImportConsumerVerticle.maxDistributionNumbe*r": 100
+* "_dataimport.consumer.verticle.mandatory_": false       (should be set to true in order to fail the module at start-up if data import Kafka consumer creation failed)

 #### Data import Kafka consumer

 In order to fail the module start-up when data import Kafka consumer creation is failed the one should set